“Gun Trust Benefits For NFA Firearm Ownership”

 San Antonio, TX 78230

-A Gun Trust Can Overcome Many Problems to Obtaining NFA Weapons.
+A Gun Trust Can Overcome Many Problems to Obtaining and possessing NFA Weapons.

 Several years ago one of my clients was trying to obtain a CLEO sign off to purchase a machine gun in San Antonio, Texas.